AdobeDocs/certification.en/help/certifications/aem/aem-p-foundations.md

 Your certification will be valid for two years from when you pass.
 We recommend taking the newer version, when possible, because it covers newer product capabilities.

-If you are an application developer with a minimum of 12 months experience working with the AEM Platform and have:
+If you're an application developerand have:

+* A minimum of 12 months experience working with the AEM Platform
 * The ability to perform advanced component development
 * A deep understanding of the MVC framework
 * The awarenes of frameworks and libraries in AEM